Amina Bilali

-Amina Ally Bilali is a Tanzanian professional footballer who plays as a midfielder for Yanga Princess and the Tanzania women's national team.
+Amina Ally Bilali is a Tanzanian professional footballer who plays as a midfielder for Yanga Princess and captains the Tanzania women's national team.

 International career

 Ally captained the Tanzania women's national team at the 2020 COSAFA Women's Championship and the 2021 COSAFA Women's Championship.

 She was adjudged the man of the match of the final against Malawi which they won by 1–0 via a goal from Enekia Kasonga and later the player of the tournament.